fvwaldow/algorithmic-collusion-LLM/README.md

 `Prompt_0`: LLM output and results of Monopoly experiment

-`Prompt_1` & `Prompt_2`: LLM output and results of repeated Bertrand duopoly experiment respective prompt prefix
+`Prompt_1` & `Asym_1`: LLM output and results of repeated Bertrand duopoly experiment for symmetric and asymmetric firms using prompt prefix P1

 `protocol_AI_Interactions`: log of Github Copilot interactions for coding

 `technical note`: documentation of approach assessing design choices, limitations and extension results

 ## Implementation Details
-Since LLMs are run locally via Ollama, the following models must be installed a priori:
+Since LLMs are run locally via Ollama 0.9.1, the following models must be installed a priori:
 ```
 gemma3:4b
 mistral:7b